Reserves Information for Faculty

 - Book chapters *

-* Items will be available 24/7 via your course through the Reserves page.
+* Items will be available 24/7 for your students through the Reserves page.

 Yes, materials may be placed on reserve in person by visiting the circulation service desk located on the first floor of the library.